OpenFeign/feign/annotation-error-decoder/README.md

 ```

 However, if you want to have parameters (such  as the feign.Request object or response body or response headers), you have to annotate its
-constructor appropriately (the body annotation is optional, provided there aren't paramters which will clash)
+constructor appropriately (the body annotation is optional, provided there aren't parameters which will clash)

 All the following examples are valid exceptions:
 ```java